vulcanize/uniswap-watcher-ts/packages/codegen/README.md

   yarn codegen --input-file ../../node_modules/@openzeppelin/contracts/token/ERC20/ERC20.sol --contract-name ERC20 --output-folder ../demo-erc20-watcher --mode eth_call
   ```

+  This will create a folder called `demo-erc20-watcher` containing the generated code at the specified path.
+Follow the steps in `demo-erc20-watcher/README.md` to setup and run the generated watcher.

 * Generate a watcher from a flattened contract file from an URL:

   ```bash